 If you are an office worker and you do suffer from pain or stiffness, get professionally assessed.
 Nothing beats getting individual advice and having support from a professional who can design a plan that is tailored specifically to you and your body.
 You can do all the Google exercises in the world, but that doesn’t mean that they are the most appropriate ones for YOU.
 Respect yourself enough to get educated about what is going on and understand what your body is trying to tell you when something hurts.

 At Kinetic Healthcare, we are always here to help.
-We are located both in the Sydney CBD and Narellan.
-Call us now on 8091 6745 or visit our website www.kinetichealthcare.com.au to book an appointment with one of our rehab experts.
+We are located within the heart of Narellan.
+Call us now on 4666 2796 or visit our websitwww.kinetichealthcare.com.au to book an appointment with one of our rehab experts.

 1 Comment